svgdotjs/svg.draw.js/README.md

 # Plugins

 Currently `svg.draw.js` only supports all the basic shapes (line, polyline, polygon, rect, image, circle, ellipse).
-Any other type you want to draw, and is available through `SVG.invent` (e.g. image or your own element), can be added using a plugin which just serves the functions to draw the shape.
+Any other type you want to draw, can be added using a plugin which just serves the functions to draw the shape.

 For example: